Skip to a section:

 Typing != and the search string is another way to do the same thing:

 Null values are represented by blank spaces, which means no value has been entered for a specific parameter.
 Zero is not considered null because it is a value.
-To remove nulls from filtered results, which are represented as blank spaces, enter not null in the search field.
+To remove nulls from filtered result, enter not null in the search field.
 Conversely, you may type null or =null to only show entries with null values for a particular parameter.

 Some syntax may only be used with numeric data or letters.
 The following table summarizes which commands are appropriate, and if so, how to structure them.